Austin Riley Player Props: Braves vs. Cubs

-Austin Riley -- with a slugging percentage of .692 in his past 10 games, including four home runs -- will be in action for the Atlanta Braves versus the Chicago Cubs, with Kyle Hendricks on the hill, on August 4 at 2:20 PM ET.
+On Saturday, Austin Riley (.650 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves play the Chicago Cubs, whose starting pitcher will be Javier Assad.
+First pitch is at 2:20 PM ET.

-He hit a home run while going 1-for-4 in his previous game against the Angels.
+He notched a home run while going 1-for-5 in his last game against the Cubs.

 Austin Riley Game Info & Props vs. the Cubs